vinistock/sail/README.md

 After settings have been created a first time, they will not be updated with the values in the yaml file (otherwise it would defeat the purpose of being able to configure the application without requiring a deploy).

+Removing the entries from this file will cause settings to be deleted from the database.
 ```yaml
 # Rails.root/config/sail.yml
 # Setting name with it's information contained inside